-This FAQ intro is all to say, incidentally, that this isn’t me blowing smoke up my own bottom by declaring my curly hair to be OMG THE BEST CURLY HAIR EV-AR.
+Crucially, this isn’t me blowing smoke up my own ass by declaring my curly hair to be OMG THE BEST CURLY HAIR EV-AR.
 It’s definitely not, and it won’t be to everyone’s taste; I’m fond of a Flashdance-style 1980s curl, and would have a ‘fro if I could manage it.
-I once got a perm, in the hopes it would give me Solange hair but, sadly, it did not.
+(I once got a perm, in the hopes it would give me Solange hair but, sadly, it did not.)

 It’s taken me a long time, but I finally genuinely like my curly hair and, on the odd occasion when I straighten it, I simply don’t feel like myself.
 I credit a lot of things as being responsible for relatively newfound acceptance: the fact that I no longer have to endure my mother, brushing my curls out like nobody’s business, for one; the discovery of products designed specifically for curly hair; and listening to fellow curly hair aficionados to figure out what does and doesn’t work when your hair has a natural kink and a tendency to frizz if it ain’t treated right.